OPT Grace Period for F1 Visa International Students and J1 visa Grace Period

 - A J-1 visa is issued by USCIS to professors, researchers or exchange students.
 An academic institution, government or private business must sponsor the application and the work performed must be focused on teaching, consulting or carrying out research.

-- If you’ve the means and will to start a business you may be qualified for a permanent immigration visa.
+- If you’ve got the means and will to start a business you may be qualified for a permanent immigration visa.

 - Extending your F-1 visa will help you remain in the US by enrolling for higher degree programs.